 Yes, I’m reviewing Barbie: Star Light Adventure.
-I saw a YouTube featurette advertising this movie and I thought it actually looked… kind of awesome!
+I saw a YouTube featurette ad for it and I thought it actually looked… kind of awesome!
 The first thing that caught my eye was the animation.
-It wasn’t like the older Barbie movies where the animation looked far behind current technology (I haven’t watched them, but I’ve seen clips).
-This Barbie looks smooth and expressive, her character design ressembles a Disney princess, and she looks hip with her space vest and pink hair streak.
-The other thing that grabbed me was the space setting.
-It looked like a Star Wars for kids (yes, Star Wars is already for kids, but you know what I mean).
+It’s not like the older Barbie movies where the animation looked far behind the technological curve (I haven’t watched them, but I’ve seen clips).
+This Barbie looks smooth and expressive, her character design resembles a Disney princess, and she looks different with her space vest and pink streak.
+The other thing that grabbed my attention was the setting.
+It looked like a Star Wars for kids (Star Wars is already for kids, but you know what I mean).
 A space opera Disney princess?
 I was sold.

 Barbie is a cool hoverboard champion who lives on a beautiful jungle planet with her zoologist dad.
-There’s a liberating sequence where she flies around the forest on her board and meets birds and strange creatures.
+There’s an opening sequence where she flies around the forest on her hoverboard among birds and strange creatures.
 She also drums a little, because she’s just that cool.
 Her mom has passed away, so it’s just her dad and her living in a futuristic tree house (they can walk straight through the bay windows!).
 They also have an adorable pet creature.
 I know it’s only there to be extra cute, but it’s working.
 Her mom left her a locket with a recording of a song.
 We gather that’s what made her interested in music.
 Her home planet has a striking starry space sky with suns and planets.

 Together they go on their mission to save the world.
-It has something to do with the stars getting dimmer in the sky.
+It has something to do with the stars getting dimmer.
 This leads to more beautiful space skies and songs.
 At some point, Barbie plays the guitar and sings her mother’s song to her friends.
-In the end, they float into a no-gravity magical dark space with ornate spouts of glowing lights.
+In the end, they float into a gravity-free dark space lit up with ornate spouts of glowing lights.
 I don’t think it makes much sense, but it sure is beautiful to watch.
 The animation is truly inspired.
 It’s like a fireworks display.
 I also enjoyed the quality of the songs.
-I would say this movie is a musical.
-It has several artfully crafted musical moments and it doesn’t feel phoned in.
-I’ll include an example below, so you can judge for yourself.
+The movie has several artfully crafted musical moments and they never feel phoned in.
+I’ll include an example of a song at the end of this post, so you can judge for yourself.

-Now check out this scene where Barbie listens to the song in her locket:
+Now check out this beautiful scene where Barbie listens to the song in her locket: